SemanticComputing/parliamentsampo-web-app/README.md

 * [Express &ndash; Fast, unopinionated, minimalist web framework for Node.js](https://expressjs.com/)
 * [axios &ndash; Promise based HTTP client for the browser and Node.js](https://github.com/axios/axios)
 * [Lodash &ndash; A modern JavaScript utility library delivering modularity, performance & extras](https://lodash.com/)

-## Extra: forking into the same organization account

-In GitHub it's not possible to fork an organization's repository to that same organization.
-If a new repository needs to be created using the *SemanticComputing* organization account, here is an alternative workflow for forking:

-1. Clone this repository:
-`git clone git@github.com:SemanticComputing/sampo-ui.git`

-2. Set up a new GitHub repository.
-Do not initialize it with anything.
-It needs to be an empty repository.
-You can name it how you like and you can rename your local folder to match that.

-3. Copy the url of your new repository.

-4. With terminal go to the folder with the clone of this repository (*sampo-ui*).

-5. Change remote origin from *sampo-ui* to your new repository:
-`git remote set-url origin [your new github repo here]`

-6. Check that the origin changed to your new repository:
-`git remote -v`

-7. Push your local clone of *sampo-ui* to your new repository:
-`git push`

-8. Set *sampo-ui* as the upstream of your new repository:
-`git remote add upstream git@github.com:SemanticComputing/sampo-ui.git`

-9. When new commits appear on the *sampo-ui* repository you can fetch them to your new repository.
-The example fetches only master branch:
-`git fetch upstream master`

-10. Go to the branch of your new repository where you want to merge the changes in upstream.
-Merge, solve conflicts and enjoy:
-`git merge upstream/master`